You need to use

 If you're building a tool that integrates with dbt Core, you may want to install the core library alone, without a database adapter.
 Note that you won't be able to use dbt as a CLI tool.

-pip install dbt-core
+python -m pip install dbt-core

 Change dbt Core versions